Introduction to Inbound Marketing

 Understanding where customers are in their journey and anticipating their needs makes it possible to creates tailored, memorable, and valued experiences.

-It’s essential to maintain a connection with buyers and customers by adopting strategies to provide pertinent information seamlessly throughout their journey.
-Consider what engagements, education, communities, and resources are valuable to achieving their goals.
+It’s essential to connect with buyers and customers by adopting strategies to provide pertinent information throughout their journey seamlessly.
+Consider what engagements, education, communities, and resources are valuable to help your customers achieve their goals.

-Failing to adapt messaging to customers’ specific needs alienates customers turning advocates into critics.
-Savvy consumers will find the resources and information they need, even if it isn’t with your brand
+Failing to adapt messaging to specific needs alienates customers and turns advocates into critics.
+Savvy consumers will find the resources and information they need, even if it isn’t with your brand.

 A well-curated customer journey turns visitors into leads, prospects into customers, and customers into advocates.